rezguiyassine92/stm32-can-communication/README.md

 ## 📋 Overview

 Two STM32F407 boards communicating over a real CAN 2.0 bus, using MCP2551 transceivers to drive the physical differential line.
-Each board runs the same firmware and acts as a peer — there is no master.
-Pressing a button on one node updates its local state and broadcasts the change; the other node receives the frame through a hardware interrupt and mirrors it in real time.
+One board transmits a periodic CAN frame and toggles its own LED; the second board listens on the bus, receives the frame through a hardware interrupt (FIFO0), and toggles its LED in response — validating the full CAN cycle: transmit, hardware filtering, and interrupt-driven receive.

-The system was validated end-to-end: bit-timing configuration, hardware ID filtering, interrupt-driven reception, and bus arbitration when both nodes transmit at once.

 ## ⚙️ Key Contributions

-- 🔗 Configuration and implementation of the CAN protocol on both nodes
+- 🔗 Configuration and implementation of the CAN protocol on both nodes (transmitter / receiver roles)
 - ⚙️ MCP2551 transceivers used for physical bus interfacing
-- 📡 Bidirectional real-time data exchange between two independent STM32F407 boards
+- 📡 Real-time data exchange validated between two independent STM32F407 boards
 - 🛠️ System validated under real communication conditions, captured on a PicoScope

 ## 🔧 Hardware